 All these problems added up to the biggest innovation in sustained flight being – in reality – fairly limited in its application.

 The resurgence in supersonic flight is entirely down to the ingenuity of the people behind these two projects.

-One of the biggest claims by Boom and Aerion is the design of their aircrafts mitigate that issue, creating a low-boom.
+One of the biggest claims by Boom and Aerion is the design of their aircraft mitigate that issue, creating a low-boom.
 Essentially the plane can reach supersonic speeds in a way that doesn’t cause shockwaves that plagued Concorde.

 If the technology works, both the Overture and the AS2 can travel at supersonic speeds over land, significantly extending its application to include routes overland.

 Moreover, the plane should be able to fly at lower altitudes which will make the flights more fuel-efficient and avoids any issues around possible solar radiation exposure, which was a genuine hazard during the Concorde era.